cmdremily/BoronTrident/electronics/dont_drive_io_pins.md

 # Don't drive IO pins on unpowered devices

 ## Wat?
 What does this even mean?
-If you open up the data sheet of just about any Integrated Circuit (IC) chip or MCU you will a section that looks something like this:
+If you open up the data sheet of just about any Integrated Circuit (IC) chip or MCU you will see a section that looks something like this:

 ![datasheet](images/pin_voltage.png)